-In 2018, oystermen leasing oyster beds in the Nansemond River filed a petition for declaratory judgment against the City of Suffolk, Virginia, and HRSD alleging that they had intentionally designed and operated their storm water system (Suffolk) and sanitary sewers (both) to discharge contaminants onto the oystermen's oyster beds (leased from the Virginia Marine Resources Commission), resulting in condemnation of their oysters by the Virginia Department of Health.
+In 2018, oystermen leasing oyster beds in the Nansemond River filed a petition for declaratory judgment against the City of Suffolk, Virginia, and HRSD alleging that they had intentionally designed and operated their storm water system (Suffolk) and sanitary sewers (both) to discharge contaminants onto the oystermen's oyster beds (leased from the Virginia Marine Resources Commission), resulting in condemnation of their oyster beds by the Virginia Department of Health.
 In September 2019, the Suffolk Circuit Court granted demurrers filed by Suffolk and HRSD and dismissed the oystermen's petition.
 On May 18, 2020, the Supreme Court of Virginia agreed to hear the oystermen's appeal.
 On December 10, 2020, the Virginia Supreme Court affirmed the lower court decision dismissing the petition.
+This Supreme Court ruling concluded the litigation.